-10. The SEND qualifications of, and SEND training attended by, our staff

-To enable all children to have access to the curriculum, information and guidance, physical environment, school and wider community To enable targeted support and provision To enable specialist, individualised support and provision SENDCo has gained the Special Educational Needs Coordinators Qualification.
+10. The SEND qualifications of, and SEND training attended by, our staff To enable all children to have access to the curriculum, information and guidance, physical environment, school and wider community To enable targeted support and provision To enable specialist, individualised support and provision SENDCo is in the process of gaining the Special Educational Needs Coordinators Qualification.
 All teachers have attended training provided by the SENDCo on the Code of Practice.
 All teachers and TAs have completed TIS awareness training.
 All teachers have completed PRICE training sessions.
-A class teacher and a TA have completed the 10-day TIS training.
-Some TAs and teachers are PRICE trained.
-All staff receive training and updates on a regular basis regarding changes, updates to special educational need.
-All staff have had emotion coaching training.
-All staff have had Autism Awareness training.
+A class teacher and a TA have completed the 10 day TIS training Some TAs and teachers are PRICE trained All staff receive training and updates on a regular basis regarding changes, updates to special educational need.
+All staff have had emotion coaching training All staff have had Autism Awareness training.
 Whole staff training from the cognitive and learning team on supporting Memory.
 Family Information Service website is available for parents and staff to access guidance and advice.
-According to the needs in particular classes, staff attend courses as necessary.
-For example, dyslexia training, ASD training etc. Our SENDCo is experienced and is up to date and aware of different interventions and possible provisions.
+According to the needs in particular classes staff attend courses as necessary.
+For Example dyslexia training, ASD training etc. Our SENDCo is experienced and is up to date and aware of different interventions and possible provisions.
 Outside agencies/specialists provide training to meet needs and support.
-We have trained Dyslexia Champion who receive ongoing support.
+We have a trained Dyslexia Champions who receive ongoing support.
 We have two trained Autism Champions who receive ongoing support.
 The SENDCo is a trained TIS practitioner.
-Head of School, PSA and SENDCo know how to access specialist and individualised support from agencies.
+Head of School, PSA and SENDCO know how to access specialist and individualised support from agencies.